 I also transfer my rewards to travel partners and use them to book flights or for upgrades.
 It’s cheaper to buy flights using points than cash – especially for last minute bookings.

 I put different types of purchases on different types of credit cards.
-I really like the cards that give me 3 points per dollar on flights and business expenses, which are the American Express® Gold Card and the Ink Business Preferred Credit Card from Chase.
+I really like the cards that give me 3 points per dollar on flights and business expenses, which are the American Express® Gold Card and the Ink Business Preferred Credit Card from Chase (on up to $150,000 spent in select business categories each year).

 I use the Gold Card for Facebook and digital marketing and the Chase Business Preferred for shipping expenses.
 I also have The Platinum Card® from American Express that I use for travel and lounge access.